Worst-Case Welfare of Item Pricing in the Tollbooth Problem: Competitive Ratio for General Graphs

 \section{Competitive Ratio for General Graphs}

 In this section we study the competitive ratio when $G$ is a general graph.
-Again in this section we assume that the seller owns the tie-breaking power.
-We will start by showing an $\Omega(m^{1/8})$ lower bound by constructing an instance in the serial-parallel graph (Section~\ref{subsec: general graph lower bound}).
-Then we use a modification of this instance to prove lower bounds in grids and outerplanar graphs (Sections~\ref{subsec: grid lower bound},~\ref{subsec: lower bound outerplanar}).
+We will start by showing a $poly(m)$ lower bound by constructing an instance in a serial-parallel graph (Section~\ref{subsec: general graph lower bound}).
+Then we use a modification of this instance to prove lower bounds in grids (Sections~\ref{subsec: grid lower bound}).
 At last, we prove an upper bound for the competitive ratio in general graphs, that depends on the number of buyers (Section~\ref{sec:generalgraphub}).
+For results in this section, we assume the strongest dependence on tie-breaking power: the lower bound results hold even when the seller has tie-breaking power, and the upper bound results hold when the seller has no tie-breaking power.